 How to Comply

-This standard is mandatory for all covered commercial buildings located in the state of Washington.
-A covered commercial building is a building where the sum of nonresidential, hotel, motel and dormitory floor areas exceeds 50,000 square feet, excluding the parking garage area.
+The Clean Buildings Performance Standard is mandatory for all covered commercial buildings located in the state of Washington.
+A covered commercial building is a building where the sum of nonresidential, hotel, motel and dormitory floor areas exceeds 50,000 gross square feet, excluding the parking garage area.